sasquatch678/A-Painted-World---Remastered/README.md

 >[!IMPORTANT]
 >The following steps are required to be completed before downloading A Painted World.
 1. Install [Visual C++ x64](https://aka.ms/vs/17/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.5-windows-x64-installer)
-3. Fully uninstall Oblivion Remastered by deleting the folder and the Oblivion Remastered folder inside \Documents\My Games\.
+3. Fully uninstall Oblivion Remastered by deleting the base game folder as well as the Oblivion Remastered folder inside \Documents\My Games\.
 4. Fully disable OneDrive and any other programs which hook into user file areas.
 5. Reinstall Oblivion Remastered into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 Avoid long file paths.
 If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
 6. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.